Yomi Adegoke: Early life and education

 Adegoke is of Nigerian heritage.
 She was born in Canning Town, east London, UK, and was raised in Croydon.
 She attended the University of Warwick and studied law.
 Her sister, Yemisi Adegoke, is a journalist for BBC Africa.
 She took a year out of university and in 2013 she founded Birthday Magazine, a publication aimed at black teenage girls.
 The magazine discussed race, pop culture and feminism.

 Career

 Adegoke has written for The Guardian, The Independent and The Pool.
 She was selected by The Dots as a woman who was "redefining the creative industry".
 An Evening Standard feature included her among "frontline pioneers".
 She has called out racism on university campuses.
 She worked for Channel 4 News.

-In a 2019 article, Adegoke coined "The Disposable Black Girlfriend" trope, which has since risen to prominence.
+In a June 2019 essay published on Medium, Adegoke coined "The Disposable Black Girlfriend" trope, a concept that has since been widely adopted in media studies and cultural criticism to analyze tokenism and intersectional representation.
 It describes a recurring pattern in media where black women, often cast as girlfriends or love interests, are introduced only to serve as a temporary distraction from the protagonist's white "true love".